60–100W Acrylic Laser Cutting Settings

 • Second pass → -15% power / +10% speed

-Cutting SOP (Quick Workflow)
+CO2 Acrylic Cutting SOP (Quick Workflow)

 1. Use cast acrylic

-2. Choose correct lens → 50 mm / 63.5 mm
+2. Choose the lens: 50 mm (≤5 mm) or 63.5 mm (5–10 mm)

-4. Enable side + bottom airflow
+4. Enable side airflow + bottom ventilation

 • Cast acrylic only

-• Side airflow
+• Side airflow to remove smoke

-• Bottom ventilation
+• Bottom ventilation to prevent heat buildup

-• Correct focal lens
+• Correct focal lens for thickness

 • Single pass when possible